 Magical-Spirit: “I will remind my humans daily to cherish each joy, and remember me with smiles.”

 Amy: He loved fetch clear up to his last day with us, and found joy in every sniff, sound, treat, touch or game.
-We’re still finding his toys hidden under furniture or in unlikely places.
+Bravo has appropriated many of his best-loved toys.
 I take it as a message to us to lighten up… So my new year pet goals include being more like Magic and pay attention to everyday miracles of the touch of soft fur, smell of rain in the wind in my face, to find music in every brash or quiet sound, relish each taste whether tears or treats, and open my eyes to every glorious sunrise, storm cloud and rainbow in my life.

 Seren-Spirit: “I will remind my humans to ignore pesky aggravations like cat-brothers, stare down intimidating challenges (even if they’re 15 times your size like Magic), and find a sunny place in every situation.”

-Bravo: “I will finally catch the RED-DOT-DEMON and make sure Amy releases it from the drawer more often.
-Oh, and I will play wrestle-the-Karma-Kat and only stop for the TREATS word.
+Bravo-Dawg: “I will finally catch the RED-DOT-DEMON and make sure Amy releases it from the drawer more often.
+And I will carry Big-Ball-On-A-Rope (that smells like the spirit of a German Shepherd Boy), all over the place and wrestle it into submission.
+Oh, and I will play squash-the-Karma-Kat and only stop for the TREATS word.
 Because that’s what I do.”

-Amy: Bravo has reached the 100-pound mark, but remains a gentle, goofy adolescent.
+Amy: Bravo has reached the 120-pound mark, but remains a gentle, goofy sweetheart.
 He’s full of boundless energy, and still doesn’t know his own strength.
 He keeps Karma’s head soaked with dog-spit from all the mouthing.
-The big baby needs more structure, so my new year pet goals include more training, more time outside (once the rain stops!), and perhaps even some play dates with dogs his size.
+The big baby needs more exercise, so my new year pet goals include more time outside with him helping me garden, and perhaps even some play dates with dogs his size.

-Karma: “I will stalk and tease and pounce on Amy’s feet, play “gravity experiments” on table tops, steal socks and rattle window blinds, paw-dig at the TV screen, and turn my new brother-dawg into my best tag-buddy, what fun!”
+Karma-Kat: “I will stalk and tease and pounce on Amy’s feet, play “gravity experiments” on tabletops, take towel-surfing rides across the carpet, rattle window blinds, paw-dig at the TV screen, and constantly tease my brother-dawg, what fun!”

 Amy: Karma adores teasing Bravo into chasing him.
-He mourned Magic and slept with his collar for two weeks after his passing, and became Seren’s care-taker by grooming his tiny cat-friend when she wasn’t able.
 Having a rowdy dog and curious cat zooming around the furniture offers treat entertainment for them – and they sleep together each evening.
-But Karma needs more one-on-one games, too, where he doesn’t need to compete with the Bravo-Pup.
-More new year pet goals are to play interactive chase games with Karma each day to give him the exercise, attention and fun he craves and deserves.
+But Karma needs more one-on-one games, too, where he doesn’t need to compete with the Bravo-Dawg.
+More New Year pet goals are to play interactive chase games with Karma each day to give him the exercise, attention, and fun he craves and deserves.

 Magic-Spirit and Seren-Spirit: “We will train Amy there’s more to nine lives than paw-tapping and staring at a boxy computer-thing.
 Like catnip.
 And whisker-kisses.
 And we will train Amy that playing with pets is more fun than anything else.
 AND we will train Amy that there’s no such thing as too many treats.
 But time together is even better.”